 Community Responsibility: The enforcement of campus polices is the responsibility of all members of the campus community.
 Students are expected to take reasonable actions to confront behavior that is in violation of community or campus standards.
 Any student present when a policy violation occurs may also be held responsible for the violation, even if that student is not directly involved.

 Electrical Appliances: Televisions, stereos, alarm clocks, irons, microwaves, hot pots, coffee pots, small refrigerators and other appliances with self-contained heating units may be used in the residence halls.
 Open-element appliances such as hot plates, toasters, electric fry pans, and halogen lamps are prohibited and may be confiscated.
 To keep fire hazards to a minimum, cooking is allowed only in the kitchen facilities provided in each residence hall.
-Similarly, joining more than one extension cords or surge protector together (“daisy-chaining”) is prohibited.
+Similarly, joining more than one extension cords or surge protector (“daisy-chaining”) is prohibited.
 If the number of otherwise permitted appliances operating on a single circuit creates a danger of circuitry overload, a college official may issue instruction for the safe use of the appliance in question or prohibit use.

-Guest: A guest is defined as a person not assigned to a particular room but is in the room at the invitation of an occupant.
+Guest: A guest is defined as a person not assigned to a particular room but who is in the room at the invitation of an occupant.
 A resident's privilege to have a guest is subject to the following limitations:

 - The presence of a guest must not be constant or continuous.